CornellLabofOrnithology/angular-styleguide/README.md

   }
   ```

-### Bindable Members Up Top
+### Bindable Members Up Top - *NEEDS REVIEW*
 ###### [Style [Y033](#style-y033)]

-  - Place bindable members at the top of the controller, alphabetized, and not spread through the controller code.
+  ~~- Place bindable members at the top of the controller, alphabetized, and not spread through the controller code.~~

+  -I don't think this is necessary.
+One, I see no reason to define the functions separately.
+Two, I prefer, the controller functions to be laid out in order of timing and priority.
+Things that needs to happen immediately are loaded immediately.

     *Why?*: Placing bindable members at the top makes it easy to read and helps you instantly identify which members of the controller can be bound and used in the View.